 There is nothing wrong with a healthy debate, whether it’s related to determining the best pizza topping or the most philanthropic celebrity.
-In the PCB world, a common debate that plagues designers and researcher alike revolves around deciding whether the copper tracks of a PCB should be routed at a 90-degree angle or a 45-degree angle to avoid acid traps and other design flaws.
+In the PCB editor world, a debate that plagues designers and researcher alike revolves around deciding whether the copper tracks of a PCB should be routed at a 45 degree angle vs 90 degree angle PCB routing to avoid acid traps and other design flaws.

 With today’s equipment, however, it turns out that except in special circumstances, it doesn’t matter which angle you use.
 By utilizing modern PCB design software, routing tools can accommodate for whichever angle choice you stand behind or that is necessary for your device’s needs.

 The Effect of Right-Angle Tracks on EMI Emission